Living on the edge: Phase transitions in convex programs with random data

 \begin{proof} The standard normal distribution on $\R^{m \times d}$ is invariant under rotation, so the null space $L = \nullity(\mtx{A})$ is almost surely a uniformly random $(d-m)$-dimensional subspace of $\R^d$.
 According to~\eqref{eq:sdim-dim-intro}, the statistical dimension $\delta(L) = d - m$ almost surely.
 The result follows immediately when we combine the optimality condition, Fact~\ref{fact:lin-inv-opt}, and the kinematic bound, Theorem~\ref{thm:kinematic}. \end{proof}

-Theorem~\ref{thm:phase-trans-lin-inv} proves that we always encounter a phase transition when we use the regularized formulation~\eqref{eq:lin-inv-gen} to solve the linear inverse problem~\eqref{eq:lin-inv-obs} with random measurements.
+Under minimal assumptions, Theorem~\ref{thm:phase-trans-lin-inv} proves that we always encounter a phase transition when we use the regularized formulation~\eqref{eq:lin-inv-gen} to solve the linear inverse problem with random measurements.
 The transition occurs where the number of measurements equals the statistical dimension of the descent cone: $m = \delta\big(\Desc(f, \vct{x}_0)\big)$.
-The shift from failure to success takes place over a range of $O(\sqrt{d})$ measurements.
+The shift from failure to success takes place over a range of about $O(\sqrt{d})$ measurements.

-In Section~\ref{sec:descent-cones-ell_1}, we estimate the statistical dimension of the descent cone of the $\ell_1$ norm at a sparse vector of fixed dimension.
-Owing to symmetries of the $\ell_1$ norm, only the sparsity and the ambient dimension play a role in this calculation.
-When combined with Theorem~\ref{thm:phase-trans-lin-inv}, this result yields the exact (asymptotic) location of the phase transition for the $\ell_1$ minimization problem~\eqref{eq:l1-min-v2} with random measurements.
-In Section~\ref{sec:descent-cones-trace}, we estimate the statistical dimension of the descent cone of the Schatten 1-norm at a low-rank matrix with fixed dimensions.
-This calculation gives the exact (asymptotic) location of the phase transition for the $S_1$ minimization problem~\eqref{eqn:S1-min} with random measurements.